The mind blowing single cell and spatial advances revealed at AGBT 2024

 Here's an example of why this is critical.
 I'm highlighting some fibroblasts.
 With the incorrect boundary, they were getting some signal from neighbor pancreatic islet cells, and were being misannotated.
 When you get the cell segmentation right, you get the elongated morphology and you get the right cell-type assignment.

-Another exciting Xenium release coming in the first half of 2024 is the 5,000-gene panel.
+Another exciting Xenium release coming in the first half of 2024 is the 5,000-gene panel (Updated September 2024: Xenium Prime 5K is now available).
 We recognized the need for researchers to target even more genes using Xenium's single cell imaging approach and wanted to ensure they could do so while maintaining high sensitivity and specificity.
 Featuring overhauled molecular constructs, optical barcoding designs, and algorithmic stacks, the 5,000-gene panel maintains high per-gene sensitivity.
-Furthermore, the panel can be run on 2 fully loaded slides totaling 4 cm2 of analyzable tissue in 6 days.
+Furthermore, this gene panel can be run on 2 fully loaded slides totaling 4 cm2 of analyzable tissue in 6 days.

 Later in 2024, a multiplex protein profiling solution will be available to allow integrated RNA and protein analysis.
 A 2,000-gene panel will also be featured in the 2024 line up.
 Long term, 10x Genomics is dedicated to improving scalability and driving down the cost of Xenium experiments, so stay tuned for new updates!